Spike Variations for Stochastic Volterra Integral Equations: Introduction

 The rest of this paper is organized as follows.
-In Section 2, we present some preliminary notations and assumptions.
-In Section 3, we show the variation of the state and the cost functional under the spike variation of the control process.
-In Section 4, we give a representation of some quadratic functional by introducing a system of backward stochastic integral equations.
-The later one is called the second order adjoint equations.
+In Section 2, we introduce some preliminary notations and assumptions.
+In Section 3, we present the variations of the state and the cost functional under the spike variation of the control process, whose detailed and lengthy proof will be given in Section 7.
+In Section 4, we give a representation of the involved quadratic functional by introducing a system of BSVIEs, called the {\it second order adjoint equations}.
 In Section 5, we prove the well-posedness of the aforementioned second order adjoint equations.
-In Section 6, we present the Pontryagin's type maximum principle and some extensions to multi-person differential games for FSVIEs.
-In the Appendix, some arguments are given to prove a result in Section 3.
+We present the Pontryagin's type maximum principle and some extensions to multi-person dynamic games for FSVIEs in Section 6.
+Finally, some concluding remarks are collected in Section 8.